hippytaff/drat/README.md

 # drat

-Work in progress...getting there.
+Work in progress...Alpha-POC-pre-release almost done.

 Todo
-- plymouth - test
-- build from minimal
 - pre-release iso (one that I won't be too ashamed to share)

+Ongoing
 - Proper README/docs

+Beta Release
+- startx from login (no dm)
+- images (logo.png too bright
+- proper configuration for terminology and rp (rather than .rc's)